 As for visual, let’s keep it visual rather than giving it two sub-channels as well.
 The linguistic sub-channel can be renamed to be the Representational style.
 Prior to the plethora of technology we have at our disposal today, it may have made sense to have two sub-channels for the visual learning.
 But with the abundance of videos available online, the visual-spatial style has morphed into a truly visual learning experience, while the visual-linguistic channel concerns itself with representations of the learning experience.

 But then is there a fifth style?
 Yes.
-It would be the Mentoral style.
+It would be Educatoral (or, perhaps, Mentoral).
 Notice that all learning styles presented above do not require the presence of a teacher, guide or mentor.
 A learner’s preferred learning style can be self-recognized, and usually is.
 Many times, it’s the teacher that forces his/her preferred learning style upon his/her students, rather than discovering what pathways will lead to the greatest learning in each individual student, then designing a lesson plan to encompass all learning styles, with a special emphasis on a particular activity which is aligned with the learning style of a particular sub-channel of students in the class.